Hurricane Catarina: Naming

 Brazilian meteorologists named the storm Catarina for its proximity to (and eventual landfall near) the state of Santa Catarina, although government forecasters initially denied that the storm, which clearly had an open eye and various other tropical morphologies, was a hurricane at all.

-More than a year after the storm made landfall, Brazilian meteorologists finally classified the storm as a tropical cyclone.
+After some debate, Brazilian meteorologists concluded that Catarina was a hurricane during the storm's final phase, "Confirmed: the cyclone Catarina was considered a hurricane in its final phase.
+During the classification debate, it was concluded that Catarina formed as a cyclone in the subtropical latitudes of the South Atlantic and when it moved towards the continent, the cyclone Catarina acquired the characteristics of a hurricane.
+The final workshop recommendation is: if other cyclones of such intensity affect the Brazilian coast in future, they will have to be called hurricanes in order to distinguish them from less severe cyclonic storms."

-North American forecasters, however surprised as they were, considered this storm a hurricane immediately upon reviewing the satellite-derived evidence.
+North American forecasters considered this storm a hurricane immediately upon reviewing the satellite-derived evidence.
 Since Catarina had a clear eyewall structure bounded by deep convective, dense central overcast, well-defined spiral outer bands and outflow structure, warm water temperatures of 79 F, little shear, a warm core low, overall tropical characteristics, and occurred in March (equivalent to September in the Northern Hemisphere, the peak of hurricane season), it was considered to be a hurricane by the National Hurricane Center (NHC) in the United States.

-Though it is most commonly known as Catarina, all names for this storm are "unofficial", in that it was not named by any hurricane-monitoring meteorological agency affiliated with the World Meteorological Organization (WMO).
+Though it is most commonly known as Catarina, all names for this storm are unofficial, as it was not named by any hurricane-monitoring meteorological agency affiliated with the World Meteorological Organization (WMO).
 (Tropical cyclone names are predetermined by an international committee of the WMO.)
-It has also been unofficially called "Aldonça", and the advisory names for it were "01T-ALPHA" from the United Kingdom's Met Office, and "50L-NONAME" from the United States' National Hurricane Center, which keeps it well outside normal designation, which start at 01L for named storms and use 90L to 99L for invests.
+It has also been unofficially called "Aldonça", and the advisory names for it were "01T-ALPHA" from the United Kingdom's Met Office, and "50L-NONAME" from the United States' National Hurricane Center, which keeps it well outside normal designation, which start at 01L for designated storms and use 90L to 99L for invests.